'Hoax' Traces The 'Grotesque Feedback Loop' Between President Trump And Fox News

 [Chris] Wallace, along with Bret Baier and a few other news anchors, they are the exceptions to the rule.
 They are working with blinders on, focused only on their shows, trying to report as honestly and fairly as they can.
 I do think, however, even programs like Bret Baier's Special Report have been affected by the Trump years.
 They've moved further to the right in order to placate an audience that has moved further and further to the right.

 Chris Wallace is probably the most of an exception because his program, Fox News Sunday, also airs on Fox broadcast stations.
 So he doesn't feel as many of the same ratings pressures to please the right wing audience versus all the rest of the programs.
-It is a difficult situation for these news anchors who want to hold onto their audience, but also live up to their integrity as a journalist.
+It is a difficult situation for these news anchors who want to hold on to their audience, but also live up to their integrity as a journalist.

 On Trump's television setup